biona001/Knockoffs.jl/README.md

 + Preliminary support for many other kinds of knockoffs (ghost, HMM, IPAD...etc), see documentation.
 + Built-in functions to compute feature importance scores via Lasso/marginal regressions

+## Citation and reproducibility

+If you use `Knockoffs.jl` in a research paper, please cite [our paper](https://arxiv.org/abs/2310.15069).
+Scripts to reproduce the results featured in our paper can be found [here](https://github.com/biona001/group-knockoff-reproducibility).

 ## Bug reports and feature requests

 Please open an issue if you find a bug or have feature requests.
 Feature requests are welcomed!